arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-azure-iot-tutorial-en/content.md

 ### Sketch Configuration for Connection

-To establish a connection to Azure IoT, you don't need to make many changes to your sketch.
+To establish a connection to Azure IoT, you don't need to make any changes to your sketch.
 All the configurations necessary to make the transmission of data from Arduino Opta to the Microsoft cloud work are enclosed in a few lines of code.

 In particular, the information to be customized for the connection is represented by various **#define** in the **iot_configs.h** file.